bolov/discover-cpp/pages/discover-cpp/quick-start.md

 + A ctor that accept no arguments is called a *default constructor*.

-+ If a default constructor is not explicitly declared, a deafult one will be implicitly generated
++ If no ctor is explicitly declared, a deafult one will be implicitly generated

 + Some special methods, default constructor included, can be defaulted. (`=default`)